SU-SWS/stanford_faq/README.md

 2. Add FAQ term reference to content types.
 ⋅⋅* Allow only one term per content type
 ⋅⋅* On the Manage Display for the content type, hide the FAQ field from display
-2. Create a context to display the FAQs
-⋅⋅* For the condition, consider either path or node type ⋅⋅* For the reaction, place the appropriate block view
+2. Create a context to display FAQs with the related node ⋅⋅* For the condition, consider using either path or node type ⋅⋅* For the reaction, place the appropriate FAQ block view

 Contribution / Collaboration